alexx384/YetAnotherApkAnalyzer/README.md

-# YetAnotherApkAnalyzer
+# YetAnotherApkAnalyzer also known as GIMCC Apk Analyzer

+It is a simple prototype of the powerful analyzer.
+Now it is outdated.

 The purpose of this project is to develop analyzer that does the following work:
 - extract properties from APK files to the CSV file;
 - reduce the properties space;
 - based on result properties, use machine-learning algorithms to classify Android apps as malware or benign.

-# TODO:
-[ ] Think about git-lfs for Gihub

 # To prepare on Ubuntu 18.04
-1. Download docker image of mobsf
+1. Download docker image of MobSF
 ```bash
 docker pull opensecurity/mobile-security-framework-mobsf:latest
 ```